AmadeusW/dadswebsite/www.del-art.ca/content/cgi/photo-restoration.md

 +++
 showonlyimage = true
 draft = false
-image = "img/design/ts/ts-entry.jpg"
+image = "img/digital_images/digital_photo_restoration/Julian_photo_entry.jpg"
 date = "2016-11-05T18:25:22+05:30"
-title = "Promotional materials" weight = 5
+title = "Digital Photography Restoration" weight = 0
-description = "Low-budget projects implemented for the needs of current events.
-Usually prepared on the basis of provided amateur-quality photographs and low-resolution references of sponsors' corporate materials." cover = "img/portfolio/astellas/rollup_4_face.jpg"
+description = "Archival photo restoration is enabled and facilitated by digital image manipulation.
+The process may be tedious, but actually, it is a one-of-a-kind opportunity to restore the destroyed images." cover = "img/portfolio/astellas/rollup_4_face.jpg"
 +++